Wormholes and holographic decoherence: Holographic Decoherence

+Some comments are in order; \begin{enumerate} \item The von-Neumann entropy always satisfy so-called Araki-Lieb inequality\footnote{We thank an anonymous referee for pointing out the related discussion which improves our previous numerical results.}, \be {|S_A - S_{A^\prime}|\leq S_{AA^\prime}\leq S_A + S_{A^\prime}.} \ee In our context, the upper bound corresponds to the disconnected phase.
+Note that during the decoherence process, $S_A > 0$ and $S_{A^\prime} > 0$ hold.
+Then our numerical solution shows that the lower bound of the Araki-Lieb inequality, {\it i.e.},

-Some comments are in order; \begin{enumerate} \item The blue solid line represents the time evolution of $L_1/4G_N$ and the red dotted line represents the one of $S_A + S_{A^\prime}$.
-Clearly in all the time range, inequality \be S_A + S_{A^\prime} > \frac{L_1}{4G_N} \ee holds and therefore from \eqref{eq:SAAp}, we always have the relationship \be S_{AA^\prime} = \frac{L_1}{4G_N} =\frac{ 2\log\mu}{4G_N} \ee during the decoherence process. \item Around $t = 3.2$, $L_1 \to 0$ which means $\mu \to 1$.
-This is what we expected. \item This parameter range of time $t$ is consistent with \eqref{timerange}, where $({ M_{0A} - M_{0A^\prime}})/{2 \alpha} = 4$.
-In fact, our numerical result shows that before the mass of $A$ and $A^\prime$ get equalized, the moduli reaches $\mu \to 1$ around $t = 3.2$. \item Even after $\mu$ gets close to $1$ around $t= 3.2$, we could find consistent solutions up to some numerical accuracy towards the energy balance between $A$ and $A^\prime$, {\it i.e.,} $t=4$. \end{enumerate} Note that even though in the limit $\mu \to 1$, we have $c_{1}, c_{2} \rightarrow 1 \,, R_{1}, R_{2} \rightarrow 0$ and therefore the inner and outer blue semi-circle in Figure \ref{fig:4bdry} collapses and coincides, in such a limit the area of $A$ for $S_A$ and $A^\prime$ for $S_{A^\prime}$ does not vanish as is seen for $S_A + S_{A^\prime}$ in Figure \ref{fig:plots}.
+is always saturated during the decoherence process. \item Therefore our numerical solution always show the connected phase during the decoherence process and \be S_{AA^\prime}=\frac{L_1}{4G_{N}} = \frac{\log \mu}{2 G_N} \ee always holds during the process.
+At the end of the decoherence process at $t \to 45$, $S_{AA^\prime}(t) \to 0$, therefore $L_1 \to 0$ ($\mu \to 1$) and the bulk of a four-boundary wormhole pinches off.
+See Figure \ref{fig:LALApL1}. \item This parameter range of time $t$ is consistent with \eqref{timerange}, where we have $({ M_{0A} - M_{0A^\prime}})/{2 \alpha} = 45 $. \item We have also found similar behavior for different parameter regimes. \end{enumerate} Note that even though in the limit $\mu \to 1$, we have $c_{1}, c_{2} \rightarrow 1 \,, R_{1}, R_{2} \rightarrow 0$ and therefore the inner and outer blue semi-circle in Figure \ref{fig:4bdry} collapses and coincides, in such a limit the area of $A$ for $S_A$ and $A^\prime$ for $S_{A^\prime}$ does not vanish as is seen for $S_A + S_{A^\prime}$ in Figure \ref{fig:plot_area}.
 This is because Figure \ref{fig:4bdry} omits the warped factor ${|\Im Z|^{-2}}$ of the metric \eqref{warping}.
 Therefore the enhancement by this warped factor makes the area finite.
 The resulting four boundary wormhole is drawn in Figure \ref{fig:LALApL1}.

 Once we confirm the time-evolution to $\mu \to 1 \Leftrightarrow L_1 \to 0$ and therefore to $S_{AA^\prime} \to 0$ exists, then we can see that there is no correlation between A and B, both classically and also quantum mechanically.
 This can be understood as follows; since the whole system $AA^\prime B B^\prime$ is pure state and due to $\mathbb{Z}_2$ symmetry, $S_{AA^\prime} \to 0$ implies that the mutual information between $AA^\prime$ and $B B^\prime$ is zero, \be I(AA^\prime : BB^\prime) = S_{A A^\prime} +S_{B B^\prime} -S_{A A^\prime B B^\prime} = 0 \,, \ee namely, the final state should possess a product structure $\rho_{AA^\prime} \otimes \rho_{BB^\prime}$, where $\rho_{AA^\prime}$ ($\rho_{BB^\prime}$) represents the density matrix of ${AA^\prime}$ (${BB^\prime}$).
 Due to strong subadditivity inequality, the mutual information never increases by tracing out subsystems, $A^\prime$ and $B^\prime$ in this case.
 Therefore we conclude that \be I(AA^\prime : BB^\prime) \ge I(A : B) = 0 \,. \ee This means that the original entanglement between $A$ and $B$ completely disappears, both classically and also quantum mechanically.